 Buying toys for kids online is convenient — but be wary of toys that shouldn’t get near kids.
+Here are some of the most dangerous toys for kids.

 This year, probably close to half of all gifts will be purchased online.
 It’s common sense: if you’ve only seen a toy in photos, you — or the parents of the children on the receiving end of a gift sent in the mail — need to take a hard look at the item.